EndPointCorp/end-point-blog/2023/05/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 ##### Handling component lifecycle events

 Other than DOM and custom events, much like in other frontend frameworks, Blazor components also offer ways of hooking up to their own internal lifecycle events. `OnInitialized` is one of the most important ones, which runs when the component is first starting up.
-To hook into it, and run some code when it happens, all a Blazor component has to do is implement it as a [method override](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/override) within its code section.
+To hook into it and run some code when it happens, all a Blazor component has to do is implement it as a [method override](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/override) within its code section.
 Something like this:

 ```csharp
 protected override void OnInitialized()